When is The Witcher season 2 on Netflix? Everything you need to know

 Showrunner Lauren S. Hissrich first introduced the return of the present and key characters on 13th November 2019, over a month earlier than the launch of season one.

-I’m so thrilled to announce: Geralt, Yennefer, and Ciri will likely be again for extra adventures… in Season Two.
+I’m so thrilled to announce: Geralt, Yennefer, and Ciri shall be again for extra adventures… in Season Two.

-I couldn’t be extra pleased with what the wonderful solid and crew of The Witcher have achieved, and may’t watch for the world to dig in and revel in these tales with us. ❤️⚔️???? pic.twitter.com/evWoHvUl1e
+I couldn’t be extra pleased with what the superb solid and crew of The Witcher have achieved, and might’t anticipate the world to dig in and luxuriate in these tales with us. ❤️⚔️???? pic.twitter.com/evWoHvUl1e

 — Lauren S. Hissrich (@LHissrich) November 13, 2019

-Chatting with IGN, Hissrich admitted contemplating a late 2020 launch however then changer her thoughts, explaining, “The reality is, [The Witcher] is a gigantic present and it takes a very long time and we realized that in Season 1 we had been smashing down lots of the post-production course of.
+Talking to IGN, Hissrich admitted contemplating a late 2020 launch however then changer her thoughts, explaining, “The reality is, [The Witcher] is a gigantic present and it takes a very long time and we realized that in Season 1 we had been smashing down a number of the post-production course of.

 “And we want to make sure that everyone on our team gets the time to do their job and do it to the best of their ability.
 So we’re making sure we have a lot of built-in cushion time for Season 2 so we don’t cram anything in at the last minute.”

-“The scriptwriting process takes about 20 weeks, all in,” Hissrich stated.
+“The scriptwriting process takes about 20 weeks, all in,” Hissrich mentioned.
 “Now, what occurs after that 20 weeks is, we’ve a draft of the entire episodes.
-However you then begin to look again, and it’s a must to depart room within the writing course of for natural issues to occur.
+However then you definately begin to look again, and you need to go away room within the writing course of for natural issues to occur.

-“So let’s say you begin capturing, and also you realise, ‘Oh, those two characters work even better together than I expected.
-And then we’ll ensure that down the road, we’re taking part in extra into that storyline.’

 “So the entire scripts are written,” she added.
 “It doesn’t mean they won’t be rewritten 100 times before someone sees them on the air for season two.”

-If you happen to can’t bear to attend that lengthy, you possibly can hearken to Netflix’s official The Witcher behind-the-scenes podcast, in which you’ll hear members of the solid and crew – together with Anya Chalotra’s Yennefer – discuss what went down throughout filming and what may have been.
+In case you can’t bear to attend that lengthy, you would hearken to Netflix’s official The Witcher behind-the-scenes podcast, in which you’ll hear members of the solid and crew – together with Anya Chalotra’s Yennefer – speak about what went down throughout filming and what may have been.

-For many who cannot get sufficient of #TheWitcher — we have been engaged on a podcast as nicely, that includes a ton of solid, crew, and creatives!
+For individuals who cannot get sufficient of #TheWitcher — we have been engaged on a podcast as nicely, that includes a ton of solid, crew, and creatives!
 First full episode subsequent week. ❤️⚔️????https://t.co/0pHsFHNL3P

 — Lauren S. Hissrich (@LHissrich) January three, 2020